Seattle University Scholarships (2025–2026)

 Flagship Scholarship FAQ

 Is the Sullivan Scholarship automatic?
-No. It’s competitive and requires an invitation-only application after you submit the Common App.
+No. It’s competitive and requires an invitation-only application after you submit the Common App by Jan 15.

 How many are awarded?
-A very small number each year (campus-level flagship award).
+A very small number each year (typically ~2 full scholarships).
+It’s SU’s most selective campus-level flagship award.

 What profile stands out?
-High GPA with rigorous courses, sustained leadership, and significant service/justice work.
+High GPA with rigorous courses, sustained leadership, and significant service/justice work; strong interview and essays are critical.

 Can I stack this with other SU awards?
-Full-ride flagship awards typically replace other institutional aid; outside/private scholarships may still reduce out-of-pocket costs depending on the package.
+Full-ride flagship awards replace other institutional merit—outside/private scholarships may still stack, but check your award package for caps.

 🎖️ Honors College / Program